chaos-mesh/chaos-mesh/doc/DEVELOP.md

 - [README](./README.md)

 The development flow starts from [Set up your development environment].
 After this, you can choose any of the following procedures to contribute:
-- [ ] Set up your development environment
 - [ ] Develop a helloworld chaos
 - [ ] Add facilities to chaos daemon